-2.2 Review of Project Proposals
+2.2 Project Proposal

+A Project may be proposed to the ELT by any of its members, the Board or the Secretariat for a variety of reasons.
+For example, the Secretariat may propose projects as a result of adherence to review cycles (see 3.6), analysis of monitoring and evaluation of standards (see 3.4), feedback from stakeholders (see 3.5), or receipt of a complaint (see OP Complaints), or expansion to new geographic areas or industries.
 Where a substantial need for a Project can be identified, the ELT will consider the proposal.
 The needs assessment looks at: whether the proposal fits into the strategic direction of GoodWeave, whether other existing standards or standards in development already encompass the expressed need, and whether funding and resources can be secured.
 It also evaluates the urgency of the project.
 The ELT, in consultation with the Chair of the SC, makes a decision whether to approve the Project.